webizztech/test/README.md

 # Test

-# 1) general php test:
+# 1) PHP test:

-   code is in "phptask" folder
+   code is in "phptask" folder (changes made only in classes folder files)

    # Issues